 - Put on a Bus: Towards the end of season 2.

-- The Chew Toy: For the first two seasons, until Louis fires him on a tantrum and the audience realizes it isn't funny anymore.
+- Butt-Monkey: For the first two seasons, until Louis fires him on a tantrum and the audience realizes it isn't funny anymore.
 He then gets fired from his new job without even being told why.

-- The Dog Bites Back: His testimony on Louis' mock trial was clearly this (although Rachel is able to twist it to Louis' favour in the end).
+- The Dog Bites Back: His testimony on Louis's mock trial was clearly this (although Rachel is able to twist it to Louis's favour in the end).

 - Plot Allergy: He's allergic to cats, yet Louis assigns him to take care of his cat Bruno.